jhipster/generator-jhipster/rfcs/4-jhipster-rfc-entity-i18n-as-core.md

-# JHipster-RFC-4: Entities and I18n as a core features.
+# JHipster-RFC-4: Entities as a core feature.

 <!-- This is a RFC template based on the Rust RFC process but simplified: https://github.com/rust-lang/rfcs/ -->

-- Feature Name: Entities and I18n as a core features.
+- Feature Name: Entities as a core feature.
 - Start Date: 2021-11-20
 - Issue: [jhipster/generator-jhipster#0000](https://github.com/jhipster/generator-jhipster/0000)